 Keen to find out more?
 Read our article on the Plett Winelands and its history.

 2. ENJOY A SPA DAY

 In need of some rest and relaxation?
-Unwind and indulge in a luxury treatment at our Sanctuary Spa at The Old Rectory.
-The spa portfolio consists of unique treatments that promote restoration on every level - from massages and facials to manicures and full body treatments.
+Unwind and indulge in a luxury treatment at The Old Rectory Spa.
+The spa portfolio consists of unique treatments that promote restoration on every level – from massages and facials to manicures and full body treatments.
 With three treatment rooms, an outdoor pool where you can relax in between or after treatments, and a delicious spa menu that boasts wholesome and healthy meals... a leisurely spa day awaits.

 3. DISCOVER PLETT'S PRISTINE BEACHES

 Plettenberg Bay is famous for its pristine beaches and we are lucky that many are just a short stroll away from The Old Rectory Hotel & Spa.
 The area boasts up to 11 stunning beaches, which stretch for more that 14 kilometres along the coastline and six of these have received Blue Flag status during the 2017/18 season, which means they are amongst the best beaches in the world.
 To help you explore this glorious stretch of coastline, from the safest places to swim to spots the kids will love, check out our guide to the beaches of Plett.